Holiday Yoga Practice: How Santosha Can Bring the Magic Back

 This year we’ve been invited to spend Thanksgiving with a lovely couple we met through mutual friends.
 Despite my repeated offers to bring something, they’ve continued to refuse any contributions to the feast beside our company.
 Even though I love to cook, I’m grateful to not be in charge this year.
 It’s kind of like my parents doing all the planning so that I can enjoy whatever surprises the day might bring.

 As we all know, Thanksgiving is a holiday we’ve set aside as a culture to acknowledge our good fortune and to remember to be grateful.
 It’s about stopping for a moment to remember our many blessings, big and small.
 Santosha, the second niyama, is the practice of cultivating contentment.
 Practicing contentment means we appreciate the blessings we already enjoy rather than wishing for something we think we lack.
 Santosha helps us recognize our inherent completeness, just as we are.
 Contentment leads to a quiet, satisfied mind, a mind that celebrates the perfection of each moment.

 So, just to get things started, here are some things I’m grateful for this Thanksgiving day:

-Like every day, unexpected things will happen.
-I’m grateful for my longstanding mindfulness practice that helps me to greet the unexpected with acceptance and even delight.
+- Like every day, unexpected things will happen.
+I’m grateful for the longstanding mindfulness practice that helps me greet the unexpected with acceptance and delight.

 If yoga is truly a path of peace, gratitude for our lives as they are is one of the paving stones.
 I can’t manufacture magic on Thanksgiving, but I can recognize the magic that’s already there.